Across Europe, lockdown measures are being lifted cautiously, in phases.

 - From 10 May, a household could receive visits from a group of up to four people.
 This was extended to 10 people on 8 June and grew to 15 people on 1 July

 - Fabric shops reopened on 4 May, as new regulations require all Belgians aged 12 or over to wear masks on public transport

 - Other shops reopened on 11 May, with strict social distancing

-- Schools resumed classes from 18 May, but no more than 10 children are allowed in each classroom
+- Schools resumed classes from 18 May, but no more than 10 children were allowed in each classroom

-- Markets, museums and zoos also reopened from 18 May, with social distancing rules
+- Markets, museums and zoos also reopened from 18 May, with rules for 1.5m social distancing

 - Hairdressers and beauty salons reopened on 18 May